Women Infants Children Program Grants

 Authorized by Child Nutrition Act and Health, Hunger-Free Act this program provides grants for supplemental nutritious foods, nutrition education, and referral to health and social services of low-income pregnant, breastfeeding and postpartum women, infants and children to age five that are determined to be at nutritional risk.

-Women, Infants and Children grants are used by State and local agencies to pay the cost of specified supplemental foods provided to eligible participants.
-Funds are also used to pay for nutrition assessments, blood tests for anemia, breastfeeding promotion and health care referrals.
+Women, Infants, and Children grants are used by State and local agencies to pay the cost of specified supplemental foods provided to eligible participants.
+Funds are also used to pay for nutrition assessments, blood tests for anemia, breastfeeding promotion, and health care referrals.

-Who may be eligible for WIC grants ?
+Who may be eligible for WIC grants?

-WIC grants are awarded to any public or private nonprofit health or human service agency that serves local low-income population of women, infants, and children at nutritional risk.
+WIC grants are awarded to any public or private nonprofit health or human service agency that serves a local low-income population of women, infants, and children at nutritional risk.

-Who is the beneficiary of the WIC grant program ?
+Who is the beneficiary of the WIC grant program?

 Beneficiaries of the Women Infants Children Program grants is a federal program are pregnant, breastfeeding and postpartum women, infants, and children up to 5 years of age.